-20 Restraint (Positive Handling): Summary Guidance on its use with a student

-- 20.1 The Education and Inspections Act 2006 enables school staff to use "such force as is reasonable in the circumstances to prevent a student from doing or continuing to do" any of the following: - committing any offence (or, for a student under the age of criminal responsibility, what would be an offence for an older student); - causing personal injury to any person (including the student themselves); - causing damage to the property of any person (including the student themselves); - prejudicing the maintenance of good order and discipline at the school, and among any student receiving education at the school, whether during a teaching session or otherwise; - This may be on the Academy premises or "elsewhere at a time when as a member of staff has lawful control or charge of a student concerned". - 20.3 All incidents of restraint must be reported as soon as possible to the Principal or in their absence a Vice Principal. - 20.4 A Restraint Record is kept in the Confidential Pastoral Folder and the following points should be recorded: - Date, time and location of incident; - Circumstances and significant factors which led to the incident; - The duration and nature of any physical restraint used; - The names of the student(s) and staff involved; - A description of any injury sustained by the student(s) or staff member(s); - A description of any action taken after the event; - The full name and job title of the person making the report and - The signatures of: the person who applied the restraint, the person making the report, the Principal - 20.5 Examples of cases at the academy which restraint might be used include: - When the safety of (an)other student(s) is threatened; - When self-injury is being, or is likely to be caused; - When a child or vulnerable young person is exposing him/herself to potential danger by seeking to leave the premises or a vehicle; - When the safety of a member of staff or a visitor is threatened and - When there is risk of serious damage to property - 20.6 Acceptable Forms of Restraint (reasonable force): - A safe holding tactic by which a student is restrained as far as possible without injury to any parties or until he/she calms down; - Physical contact with a student designed to limit his/her movements, which are posing a danger or involving serious disruption;
+- 21. Restraint (Positive Handling): Summary Guidance on its use with a student - 21.1 The Education and Inspections Act 2006 enables school staff to use "such force as is reasonable in the circumstances to prevent a student from doing or continuing to do" any of the following: - Committing any offence (or, for a student under the age of criminal responsibility, what would be an offence for an older student); - Causing personal injury to any person (including the student themselves); - Causing damage to the property of any person (including the student themselves); - Causing damage to academy property; - Prejudicing the maintenance of good order and discipline at the school, and among any student receiving education at the school, whether during a teaching session or otherwise; - This may be on the Academy premises or "elsewhere at a time when as a member of staff has lawful control or charge of a student concerned". - 21.3 All incidents of restraint must be reported as soon as possible to a senior member of the Pastoral Team. - 21.4 A Restraint Record is kept in the Confidential Pastoral Folder and the following points should be recorded: - Date, time and location of incident; - Circumstances and significant factors which led to the incident; - The duration and nature of any physical restraint used; - The names of the student(s) and staff involved; - A description of any injury sustained by the student(s) or staff member(s); - A description of any action taken after the event; - The full name and job title of the person making the report and - The signatures of: the person who applied the restraint, the person making the report, the Vice Principal (Pastoral) and the Principal. - 21.5 Examples of cases at the academy in which restraint might be used include: - When the safety of (an)other student(s) is threatened; - When self-injury is being, or is likely to be caused; - When a child or vulnerable young person is exposing themself to potential danger by seeking to leave the premises or a vehicle; - When the safety of a member of staff or a visitor is threatened and - When there is risk of serious damage to property

-Title: Behaviour Policy Last Reviewed: August 2021 Written by: MT and SW Next Review: August 2022
+Title: Behaviour Policy Last Reviewed: August 2024 Written by: Principal and VP Pastoral Next Governing Body Review: Following significant change